I know what you’re thinking:

 Start Here: Passion and Experience

 Researching a niche which you are passionate or interested in, or a niche which you have experience in is a good place to start because you know the pain points in the market, and you can present the information in a knowledgeable way.
+You can also get obsessed with the niche which helps a lot.

 I would enjoy building these types of businesses, especially as a beginner where I need to learn as I build my first profitable online business.